ConsumerDataStandardsAustralia/standards/swagger-gen/cds_telco.md

 `POST /telco/accounts/balance`

-Obtain the current balance for a specified set of accounts
+Obtain the current balance for a specified set of accounts.

 > Body parameter